ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolScalarVectorComponent.rst

 ICalculationToolScalarVectorComponent
 =====================================

-.. py:class:: ICalculationToolScalarVectorComponent
+.. py:class:: ansys.stk.core.vgt.ICalculationToolScalarVectorComponent

    object

    The specified component of a vector when resolved in the specified axes.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolScalarVectorComponent

 Overview
 --------